JaidenFlint/My-First-Repo/README.md

 # My-First-Repo
-First Update to the git for this tuesday
+First Update to the git for this tuesday.
+Second update to the system.